AkhilVeluru/AzureInsights-Deep-Diving-into-Olympics-Data-Analytics/README.md

 Azure Data Factory: Connected the data sources to Azure Data Factory, ingested using the HTTP API.

-Azure Data Lake Gen2 (for data storage): Connected Azure Data Factory to an Azure Data Lake Gen2 icon.
-Label it clearly to indicate that this is the storage phase.
+Azure Data Lake Gen2 (for data storage): Connected Azure Data Factory to an Azure Data Lake Gen2 for storage.

-Azure DataBricks: connected from Azure Data Lake Gen2 to Azure DataBricks, symbolizing the data transformation process with PySpark
+Azure DataBricks: Connected from Azure Data Lake Gen2 to Azure DataBricks for data transformation process with PySpark.

-Azure Data Lake Gen2: After Azure DataBricks, connect it back to another representation of Azure Data Lake Gen2, suggesting transformed data storage.
+Azure Data Lake Gen2: After Azure DataBricks, load the transformed data back to the Data Lake Gen2.

-Azure Synapse: From the Data Lake, make a connection to Azure Synapse
+Azure Synapse: From the Data Lake, make a connection to Azure Synapse and used SQL scripting there to receive and make other analytics.

-Analytics Tools: Lastly, fan out connections from Azure Synapse to icons representing Tableau, Power BI, and Looker, showing downstream analytics.
+Analytics Tools: Lastly, this is not within the scope of data engineering, but the ground work has been laid out to do the dashboarding with Tableau, PowerBI, and Looker.

+Thanks for checking out the project.
+Let's stay connected.